 Keowee Chamber Music was awarded a grant for Artistic Excellence from the National Endowment from the Arts in November.

 2011 Keowee Chamber Music began producing under a new name, Pan Harmonia.

-2012 Pan Harmonia launches 2nd Sunday @ 5, a 10-concert monthly series in collaboration with the Altamont Theatre in downtown Asheville and Shining Light Project, bringing free programs of live music to underserved people in our community including those in nursing homes, homeless shelters, prisons and other such facilities.
+2012 Pan Harmonia launches 2nd Sunday @ 5, monthly series in collaboration with the Altamont Theatre in downtown Asheville and Shining Light Project, bringing free programs of live music to underserved people in our community including those in nursing homes, homeless shelters, prisons and other such facilities.

 Musicians Roster 2000-2014